deltachat/securejoin/source/new.rst

    b) otherwise Bob's device sends
       a cleartext "vc-request" message to Alice's e-mail address, adding the ``INVITENUMBER`` from step 1 to the message.
-      Bob's device automatically includes Bob's AutoCrypt key in the message.
+      Bob's device automatically includes Bob's Autocrypt key in the message.

 3. Alice's device receives the "vc-request" message.